-The business/operations plan is the result of comprehensive surveying and research, developed with input from neighborhood volunteers, architects, knowledgeable grocery professionals, a skilled general contractor, CUCI and successful distributors– taking into account the most recent, evidence based strategies to create successful food desert grocery stores.
+The business/operations plan was the result of comprehensive surveying and research, developed with input from neighborhood volunteers, architects, knowledgeable grocery professionals, a skilled general contractor, Co-op Cincy, and successful distributors– taking into account the most recent, evidence based strategies to create successful food desert grocery stores.
 Together, we developed this viable model for grocery stores in low food access neighborhoods that will increase access to fresh foods, provide family sustaining jobs, and serve as a catalyst for neighborhood revitalization.
 Our multi-stakeholder (community & worker owned cooperative) business model is based on the successful Mondragon Eroski Cooperative grocery stores in Spain that combine the efficiencies of the free market with the values of a social enterprise.

 Generally, a cooperative is a business whose purpose is to provide a service to its owners, instead of profit (providing housing, jobs, food, or anything else people need to thrive).
 When a co-op makes a profit, that profit is not the goal, but a means to achieve the desired service.
 By being profitable a cooperative is able to continue serving its community owners and that profit is shared amongst the owners based on how much they used its services.

 A food cooperative is a grocery store owned and controlled by the community and operated for the benefit of anyone who buys a share in the cooperative; essentially, anyone in the community since anyone can buy a share and become part-owner.
 People like you have been forming food co-ops since before the Great Depression as a way to get access to affordable food, and a lot of what we expect from a grocery store started with food co-ops.
-That nutrition label on that can of food you bought, and truth in “organic” labelling?
+That nutrition label on that can of food you bought, and truth in “organic” labeling?
 You have food cooperatives to thank.

 Increased health benefits – Full-service grocery stores drastically increase the health and economies of communities.
-According to the American Journal for Public Health, introducing a grocery store to a community increases consumption of fruits and vegetable by as much as 32% and greatly decreases the risk of diabetes and obesity.
+According to the American Journal for Public Health, introducing a grocery store to a community increases consumption of fruits and vegetables by as much as 32% and greatly decreases the risk of diabetes and obesity.
 Conversely, the over-saturation of convenience stores, when there are not accessible grocery stores, results in less healthy food options, increased obesity, and decreased produce intake.
-In recent years, much attention and research has shown the disparities between food access and the food environment in lower-income urban areas.
+In recent years, much attention and research have shown the disparities between food access and the food environment in lower-income urban areas.
 Introducing these stores would save low-income residents substantial time and money (especially those without vehicles) and dramatically increase their exposure to healthy food options.

-Economic development – A walkable grocery store acts like a mall anchor markedly improving foot traffic for surrounding businesses and increasing sales up to 30% for other businesses in the neighborhood business district.
+Economic development – A walkable grocery store acts as a mall anchor markedly improving foot traffic for surrounding businesses and increasing sales up to 30% for other businesses in the neighborhood business district.
 And, other businesses will generally attempt to locate in the vicinity of a grocery store.

 Additionally, these stores will be accessible to all.
-Significant efforts have been put into making ownership, and its benefits, available to the entire neighborhood; the goal being to reflect in the number of community-owners the same portion of low-income individuals as the host neighborhood if not more.
+Significant efforts have been put into making ownership, and its benefits, available to the entire neighborhood; the goal was to reflect in the number of community-owners the same portion of low-income individuals as the host neighborhood if not more.

-Compared to the corporate model, co-op grocers work with more local farmers and producers (averaging 51 purchases from local farms and 106 other local producers), carry 3 times as many locally sourced products, donate more than 3 times as much annual income, and sell far more organics, whether it is produce or other products.
+Compared to the corporate model, co-op grocers work with more local farmers and producers (averaging 51 purchases from local farms and 106 other local producers), carry 3 times as many locally sourced products, donate more than 3 times as much annual income, and sell far more organics, whether it is produced or other products.
 Co-ops spend more on local wages and benefits than conventional grocers, which means that they can pay employees nearly a dollar more an hour!
 Co-ops spend 38% of their revenue locally while conventional grocers only 24%.
 For every $1,000 spent in a food co-op more than $1,600 is generated in the local economy.

-In the future, once we open we want to extend the reach of the Market and further improve access to fresh, affordable food by securing additional funding for a shuttle and/or delivery service to Millvale Recreation Center, Working in Neighborhoods in South Cumminsville, Hammond North Condominiums and other low-income, low-transportation access and aging population centers in Northwest Cincinnati.
+In the future, we hoped that once we open we want to extend the reach of the Market and further improve access to fresh, affordable food by securing additional funding for a shuttle and/or delivery service to Millvale Recreation Center, Working in Neighborhoods in South Cumminsville, Hammond North Condominiums and other low-income, low-transportation access and aging population centers in Northwest Cincinnati.